 Contents

-Thanks to a faculty of high-profile experts, spanning from humanitarian personnel to academics, policy-makers and practitioners, the online section of the course will address wide range of topics including some basics of international law, the interplay between Disaster Law, Human Rights, IHL and other bodies of international law, the overall legal framework of Disaster Risk Prevention, and an introduction to Disaster Response and Management.
+The online training section of the course will address a wide range of topics including basics of international and regional disaster law, the interplay between Disaster Law, Human Rights and IHL, the overall legal framework of Disaster Risk Prevention, and an introduction to Disaster Response and Management.

-Building on the online training sessions delivered online, the on-site section of the course will then focus on the regional dimension of Disaster Law in Europe, addressing issues of utmost importance such as the interplay between IDL and EU Law; the EU policies & standards in Disaster Risk Reduction, Prevention and Preparedness; the Disaster Response and Management strategies and practices at the EU level; and the EU external action in the Disasters domain, with specific reference to humanitarian aid and the EU international cooperation.”
+The on-site section of the course will then focus on the regional dimension of Disaster Law in Europe, addressing issues of utmost importance such as the interplay between IDL and EU Law; EU policies & standards in Disaster Risk Reduction, Prevention and Preparedness; Disaster Response and Management strategies and practices at the EU level; and the EU external action in the Disasters domain, with specific reference to humanitarian aid and collaborations between the EU and other regional and international entities.

 Learning objectives